joshydavid/information-security-study-notes/security-interview-questions/encryption-and-authentication.md

 The client sends a `SYNC` packet to the server to initiate the connection.

 **Step 2**
-ver responds with a `SYNC-ACK` packet, which confirms the client's request indicate readiness to communicate.
+The server responds with a `SYNC-ACK` packet, which confirms the client's request indicate readiness to communicate.

 **Step 3**
 The client sends an `ACK` package to the server, completing the handshake and establishing the connection.